jberclaz/modelh/README.md

 make ibm/model_m/modelh:default:flash
 ```

-It is possible that this flashing method won't work due to your system configuration.
-If that's the case, here is an alternate method for flashing the firmware.
-It needs root access.
+Due to system configuration differences, the standard flashing method
+may not work.
+If you encounter issues, use the following alternative
+method, which requires root access:

 ```bash
 sudo su
 dfu-util -D ibm_model_m_modelh_default.bin
 ```

-6. If the firmware flashing operation is successful, you should now see your keyboard listed among your USB devices:
+6. Upon successful firmware flashing, you should see your keyboard listed among your USB devices:
 ```
 $ lsusb
 ...